 Razer’s Sphex is a singularly appealing mouse pad that turns a zone of your table into a firm mouse pad.
 Instead of a conventional foam core with a plastic overlay and rubberized bottom, this comes as a nicely-textured thin film that sticks and flattens on the surface of tables with adhesives.
 It offers a more economical method of duplicating the surface feel of hard mouse pads.

-Razer’s unified line of fabric mouse pads offers a range of differing sizes much like that marketed by rival Steelseries.
+Razer’s unified line of fabric mouse pads offers a range of different sizes much like that marketed by rival Steelseries.
 This model offers high-quality construction as well as elements comparable to that of our champion fabric mouse pads.
-However, the Goliathus’s lively green scheme seems like a regression from company’s move towards slick schemes in its newest mat accessories and redesigned logo.
-It didn’t make it to be one of the best mouse pads 2017.
+However, the Goliathus’s lively green scheme seems like a regression from company’s move towards slick schemes in its newest mat accessories and a redesigned logo.
+It didn’t make it be one of the best mouse pads 2018.